Skim1k/HackTheBox/README.md

 ![Welcome](https://github.com/user-attachments/assets/1999e8d3-ed6b-486c-bbc4-920976049706)

 Hi!
-Welcome to my repo with HackTheBox machines's walkthrough!
+Welcome to repo with HackTheBox machines's walkthrough!
 I hope these walkthroughs will help you become stronger in attacks and DFIR.
 Good luck!